-Yet, when you look at the politics of post-Soviet Russia, it seems like the Bear symbol became even more popular than it was in the Cold War.
+Yet, when you look at the politics of post-Soviet Russia, it seems like the Bear symbol has become even more popular than it was in the Cold War.
 Various political sources in Russia in 1991 reported that when the Russians were working on re-establishing itself, they seriously considered using a bear as its logo.
 At the end of their discussions, they finally decided on the more traditional double eagle logo (pictured to the right).
 However, that did not stop the United Russia Party from adopting the bear symbol for the logo of their party emblem.

 When Boris Yeltsin was president, we had to wonder why Russia, the bear nation was so important?
 Most political analysts did not consider him a very effective president (some argued that he was "a drunk" on various Western payrolls).
 During his presidency in the 1990s, the country languished.
-When Vladimir Putin got into the government, we again saw the Russia the bear make its mark in the world stage.
+When Vladimir Putin got into the government in 1999, we again saw the Russia the bear make its mark in the world stage.
 In fact, Mr. Putin has proven to be a shrewder leader than most of his Soviet predecessors, including Khrushchev, Brezhnev, Lenin, and even Stalin.
 We now see Russia as a major player on the world stage.
 Recently, we saw them parade out a new cruise missile system that can fire missiles from cargo ships and trucks.
 They have also developed a new battle tank and are improving many of their other weapons.

 Russia's influence in the Middle East has been growing, especially with the reaffirmation of their treaty with Syria, the thawing of relations with Turkey (the old Ottoman Empire with whom they have had several wars with), and their new arms deals with Iran (traditionally called Persia).
 The Russians came in and quickly destroyed ISIL (the creation of U.S. President Barak Obama and his Secretary of State Hillary Clinton to destabilize the region), stabilizing the region.
-Their upgrade in relations with these two nations has brought about some discussions among Bible scholars about the Ezekiel 38-39 scenario.
+Their upgrade in relations with these three nations has brought about some discussions among Bible scholars about the Ezekiel 38-39 scenario.